SPFinder: Improving the Context Length and Scalability for Tracing Known Vulnerability Patches: Background

 Despite the existing work, there remain the following challenges:

+\textbf{Challenge 1: Existing Open-Source Framework Cannot Scale to the Full Repository with Satisfactory Accuracy}.
+Another limitation of existing approaches is that, for larger repositories, many methods (e.g., PatchFinder~\cite{li2024patchfinder}, PatchScout~\cite{tan2021locating}) evaluate retrieval by randomly sampling 5,000 negative examples, rather than searching the full repository.
+This approach underestimates the time cost and overestimates the result accuracy.
+From Table~\ref{tab:repo_cve_stats} of Appendix~\ref{app:data_stat}, 49\%-84\% of CVE queries in our two datasets (Section~\ref{sec:eval_context_length}) require retrieving patches from repositories with more than 5k commits.

+VFCFinder~\cite{dunlap2024vfcfinder} addresses the scalability challenge by restricting the candidates to the commits between the fixed version and the prior version, but this strategy relies on accurate fixed-version tags.
+Our empirical analysis (Appendix~\ref{app:version}) shows that only 60.24\% of patching commits are covered by fixed-version tags, leaving many patches hard to retrieve accurately from the full repository.

-\textbf{Existing Work Cannot Effectively Handle Long Code}.
-To the best of our knowledge, all existing works leverage language models whose input lengths are only 512 tokens (e.g., BERT~\cite{wang2022vcmatch}, CodeBERT~\cite{dunlap2024vfcfinder}, BertScore + CodeReviewer~\cite{li2024patchfinder}), therefore they cannot effectively handle the long diff code which usually includes 12,000-19,000 tokens (Table~\ref{tab:stat}), especially when the commit message is non-informative (e.g., the commit message for CVE-2021-41079~\cite{CVE-2021-41079}'s patch is: "\emph{Improving robustness}").
+\textbf{Challenge 2: Existing Work Cannot Effectively Handle Long Code}.
+To the best of our knowledge, all existing works leverage language models whose input lengths are only 512 tokens (e.g., BERT~\cite{wang2022vcmatch}, CodeBERT~\cite{dunlap2024vfcfinder}, BertScore + CodeReviewer~\cite{li2024patchfinder}), therefore they cannot effectively handle the long diff code (i.e., \textbf{non-patch}) which usually includes 12,000-19,000 tokens (Appendix~\ref{app:data_stat} Table~\ref{tab:stat}), especially when the commit message is non-informative (e.g., the commit message for CVE-2021-41079~\cite{CVE-2021-41079}'s patch is: "\emph{Improving robustness}").
+We further report the statistics on the \#tokens in each \textbf{patching commit} in the two datasets of this paper in Table~\ref{tab:patch_stats} (this is for the patch, different from Table V for the average commit).
+This table shows that \textbf{long code is prevalent in vulnerability patches}.